 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risk to the Company's reputation.
 The Company has obtained fund based working capital lines from banks and financial institutions.
 The Company also constantly monitors funding options available in the debt and capital markets with a view to maintaining financial flexibility.
 As of March 31, 2023, the Company had working capital of ₹ 2,856.28 lakhs including cash and cash equivalents of ₹ 218.93 lakhs and short term borrowings of ₹ 12,496.01 lakhs.
-As of March 31, 2022, the Company had working capital of ₹ 4,535.46 lakhs and short term borrowings of ₹ 5,177.53 lakhs
+As of March 31, 2022, the Company had working capital of ₹ 77,228.28 lakhs including cash and cash equivalents of ₹ 4,535.46 lakhs and short term borrowings of ₹ 5.177.53 lakhs